Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups

 To this end, we append pairs of auxiliary sites to the end of the chain and perform symmetric projective measurements to entangle the extra auxiliaries with the chain.
-These measurement operators can project the new auxiliary pair onto subspaces associated with any level of the hierarchy.
-As in Part 1 of the protocol, we can rearrange the sites at the end of chain and group them into supersites of size $O(1)$ that multiply to the identity at some level of the hierarchy.
+These measurement operators can project the new auxiliary pair onto subspaces corresponding to any level of the hierarchy.
+As in Part 1 of the protocol, we can rearrange the sites at the end of chain and group them into supersites of size $O(1)$ that correspond to complete substrings at some level of the hierarchy.
 We can then measure these supersites again in order to reach lower levels of the hierarchy as in Part 1.
 One can iteratively append sites, perform measurements, and rearrange sites until $y=(\emptyset,\emptyset,\dots,\emptyset)$.
 We now present an explicit protocol that accomplishes this in $\log(N)$ rounds of measurements, each acting only on $O(1)$ sites, interleaved with constant-depth circuits, resulting in an overall depth of $O(\log(N))$.

 Before presenting the protocol, let us define the following measurement

 This measurement extends the usual $m=2$ measurement, $\{P_{[\alpha]}^{(n)}\}_{\alpha\in \Irr_2/\sim}$, with projectors onto the non-identity equivalence classes of irreps at each level $m=k$.
 We can label the outcome of this measurement by $\vec{z}=(z_2,z_3,\dots,z_M)$, where $z$ has only one entry that is not the empty set and which is an element of $\Irr_m/{\sim}$ for some $m$.